Avaiga/taipy-doc/docs/manuals/deployment/linux/ubuntu.md

 # Deploy your application with uWSGI and Nginx on Ubuntu

-[Ubuntu](https://ubuntu.com/) is a GNU/Linux operating system on which you can execute the Web Application Server [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/) and the Web Server [Nginx](https://nginx.org).
+[Ubuntu](https://ubuntu.com/) is a GNU/Linux operating system that can run the Web Application Server [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/) and the Web Server [Nginx](https://nginx.org).